 Apprentices must be observed by an independent assessor completing 1 practical demonstration in which they will demonstrate the KSBs assigned to this assessment method.
 The end-point assessment organisation will arrange for the practical demonstration to take place, in consultation with the employer.
 The practical demonstration with question and answer session must be carried out over an assessment time of 2 hours 30 minutes.
-The demonstration has two discrete parts and the individual parts may not be split, other than to allow comfort breaks as necessary.
+The demonstration has two discrete parts, and the individual parts may not be split, other than to allow comfort breaks as necessary.
 The independent assessor has the discretion to increase the time of the practical demonstration by up to 10% to allow the apprentice to complete the last task that is part of this element of the EPA.

 The independent assessor may conduct and observe only one apprentice during this assessment method.
-However due to Health and Safety operational requirements, some of the tasks may require two people to complete/support the task (this equates to the apprentice and one other person).
+However due to Health and Safety operational requirements, some of the tasks may require two people to complete or support the task (this equates to the apprentice and one other person).
 The EPAO will arrange for a second person to be present for the assessment and can agree this with the employer.
 The apprentice must complete one task.
 The apprentice will instruct the person what to do throughout the task.
 The second person must follow the apprentice's instructions and cannot ask for clarity on the instructions.
 If a second person is required, they must not be an apprentice and should be a work colleague that is independent of the apprentice undertaking the task and working at or above the level of the standard.
-All of the task must be attributable to the apprentice and the second person should provide a written statement to confirm this.
-The independent assessor should ensure that the second person does not influence the apprentice's grade and is responsible for briefing the second person.
+All of the tasks must be attributable to the apprentice and the second person should provide a written statement to confirm this.
+The independent assessor should ensure that the second person.